mattlord/myarbitratord/README.md

    * If a partition has more online members, then this will be the new primary partition
    * If there's no clear winner based on partition size, then we will pick the partition that has the largest GTID set

-Note: In order for the arbitrator to work reliably in all cases, it should have multiple network paths to each node to ensure that if *any human or process* can communicate with a given node over the network, that the arbitrator can as well.
+> In order for the arbitrator to work reliably in all cases, it should have multiple network paths to each node to ensure that if *any human or process* can communicate with a given node over the network, that the arbitrator can as well.

 ## Installation